core-wg/etch/draft-ietf-core-etch-latest.md

 This document uses terminology defined in {{-http-patch}} and {{-coap}}.

-Specifically, it uses the term "idempotent" as defined in Section 5.1 of {{-coap}}.
+Specifically, it uses the terms "safe" and "idempotent" as defined in Section 5.1 of {{-coap}}.
-(Further discussion of idempotent methods can now be found in Section 4.2.2 of {{-http-semantics}}; the implications of idempotency of methods on server implementations are also discussed in Section 4.5 of
+(Further discussion of safe and idempotent methods can now be found in Section 4.2.1 and 4.2.2 of {{-http-semantics}}, respectively; the implications of idempotency of methods on server implementations are also discussed in Section 4.5 of
 {{-coap}}.)